 When configuring a dashboard, you are often presented with a list of fields from which to choose.
 In certain cases, such as when you are creating filters, it is important to consider the type of field you are choosing and whether the field contains coded strings.
-This is because Dashboards will use this information to adjust the options that are subsequently presented to make the configuration experience more streamlined.
-For instance, when configuring a filter, the field type you choose determines the operators that display, which in turn impacts the values you can include in your filter condition.
+This is because Dashboards uses this information to adjust the options that are available to make the configuration experience more efficient.
+For example, when configuring a filter, the field type you choose determines the operators that display, which in turn impacts the values you can include in your filter condition.

 The following table describes the available field types:

 |Dashboard field type||ArcGIS field type or coded string||Description|

 A field type that guarantees a unique ID for each row of data.

 A text field type that represents a series of alphanumeric symbols.

 A field type for numeric values without fractional values within a specific range.